-(Yes, indeed it is true that in recent years we've sometimes enjoyed unseasonably warm weather, and perhaps may again, but many of our past 14 years in Vermont have included notably cold moments.)
+(Yes, it is true that in recent years we've sometimes enjoyed unseasonably warm weather.
+It's also true that this year NBTSC Vermont is 2 weeks earlier than it has been in the past.
+The heads up still feels important, though, since many of our 14 years in Vermont have included notably cold stretches.)